shovon/hyperguard/README.md

 ## Getting Started

 Schema creation is done by creating a validator.
-Valentina has simple creators, that will allow you to define your overall schema.
+Ninazu has simple creators, that will allow you to define your overall schema.

 ```typescript
 import {